mesqueeb/vuex-easy-firestore/docs/query-data.md

 When required you can also manually pass a user id like so: `dispatch('userData/setUserId', id)`

-## where / orderBy filters
+## where / orderBy clauses

 > Only for 'collection' mode.

-Just like Firestore, you can use `where` and `orderBy` to filter which docs are retrieved and synced.
+Just like Firestore, you can use `where` and `orderBy` to clauses which docs are retrieved and synced.

 - *where:* arrays of "parameters" that get passed on to firestore's `.where(...parameters)`
 - *orderBy:* a single "array" that gets passed on to firestore's `.orderBy(...array)`